benpayne/xosera_m68k_examples/README.md

 Building the Xosera API can be done by running `make m68k` at the top level of the Xosera repo.

 Once you've built the code you will need to copy this to a sd card to run on the target system.
-The copy.sh script can be used help this.
-This script is designed for working on MacOS and uses `diskutil` to eject the sd card.
-This can be commented out for non-MacOS platforms.
+There are a number of image assets needed for the programs so best to use the make target `deploy` to help copy everything needed to the SD card.
+You will need to set the `DEPLOY_PATH` to achieve this

+`DEPLOY_PATH - Location of your SD card on the local filesystem.`

+With `DEPLOY_PATH` set, run `make deploy` from the top level dir and all executables and needed files will be copied over to the SD driver.

 You will need the SD card menu on the SD card from rosco_m68k/code/software/sdfat_menu.
 See documentation [here](https://github.com/rosco-m68k/rosco_m68k/blob/develop/SDCardGuide.md)